 - Deconstructed in Bokurano with the floating mouse thing named Koyemshi.
 He is a sociopath Jerk Ass who Was Once a Man with deadly powers (like teleporting you or your body parts to another dimension).
 He conveniently forgot the Zearth kids that piloting that robot will kill them because their reaction amused him.
 He shows readers that appearances can be deceiving.

-- In New X-Men, Pixie was one of the youngest, had brightly coloured wings, and was otherwise comic relief.
-For the few issues that focused on her before Break the Cutie (Which really didn't break her very much at all).
+- In New X-Men, Pixie was one of the youngest, had brightly colored wings, and was otherwise comic relief, for the few issues that focused on her before Break the Cutie (which really didn't break her very much at all).

 - The original Bumblebee is usually portrayed in comics as being the sort who keeps trying to "prove himself" to his bigger, stronger teammates, and usually gets into trouble because of it.
 (Prime, for his part, thinks Bumblebee has proven himself well enough in his given role of a spy that he shouldn't feel like this.)

-- Robin was originally an obvious Type 2, and even has the yellow cape.
-In fact, most comic-book sidekicks in the Golden and Silver Ages (Bucky, Speedy, Wonder Girl, Aqualad, Captain Marvel Jr. and Mary Marvel, Supergirl, etc.) were created specifically to give readers a character to identify with.
+- Robin was originally the weak-but-lovable sidekick to Batman, and even has the yellow cape.
+In fact, most comic-book sidekicks in the Golden and Silver Ages (Bucky, Speedy, Wonder Girl, Aqualad, Captain Marvel Jr. and Mary Marvel, Supergirl, etc.) were created specifically to give younger readers a character to identify with.

-- Speaking of Spider-Man, when he is put into a team dynamic, such as The Avengers, he usually fits this trope as a combination of the Type 1 Clown and the Type 4 Smart Guy, in fact there have been team-ups where he has out and out stolen this role from Johnny Storm, to the point where he's temporarily taken Johnny's place on the FF!
+- Speaking of Spider-Man, when he is put into a team dynamic, such as The Avengers, he usually fits this trope as a combination of the Clown and the Smart Guy; in fact there have been team-ups where he has out and out stolen this role from Johnny Storm, to the point where he's temporarily taken Johnny's place on the FF!